fredcy/tzchat-web/content/pages/tzchat-faq.md

 Yes, they are.
 The Matrix protocol is all about sharing rooms in exactly that way.
 The fact that a room has, say, ":matrix.org" in its name does not restrict where it can be joined.

 However, invitation-only rooms will still require an invitation to join.
-You can send an invitation from your old matrix.org to your new tzchat.org one if necessary.
+You can send an invitation from your old matrix.org account to your new tzchat.org one if necessary.

 ## How do I login to the Riot desktop app?

+When logging in, enter your full Matrix acccount ID (like `@joe:tzchat.org`) as username.
+The app should be able to determine the homeserver automatically, so you can just then enter your password too and proceed with logging in.

-When logging in, click the *Change* link.
+If the above does not work, click the *Change* link.
 Set the *Homeserver URL* value to `https://tezos.modular.im`, click *Next*, then sign in with your username and password for tzchat.org.

 ## What about People / DM chats started from my matrix.org account?